jindrichmynarz/dissertation/parts/introduction.md

 The following parts of this chapter provide preliminaries upon which the subsequent chapters extensively build.

 The contributions presented in this thesis including methods and software were authored or co-authored by the thesis author, unless stated otherwise.

+Both reused and developed software is listed in [appendix @sec:software].